mideind/Tokenizer/README.rst

 ==================

 The ``txt`` field contains the original source text for the token.
-However, in a few cases, the tokenizer auto-corrects the original source text.
-For instance, it converts single and double quotes to the correct Icelandic ones (i.e. „these“ or ‚these‘).
-It also converts kludgy ordinals (*3ja*) to proper ones (*þriðja*), and English-style thousand and decimal separators to Icelandic ones (*10,345.67* becomes *10.345,67*).
+However, in a few cases, the tokenizer auto-corrects the original source text:

+* It converts single and double quotes to the correct Icelandic ones (i.e. „these“ or ‚these‘).

+* It converts kludgy ordinals (*3ja*) to proper ones (*þriðja*), and English-style thousand and decimal separators to Icelandic ones (*10,345.67* becomes *10.345,67*).

+* Tokenizer automatically merges Unicode ``COMBINING ACUTE ACCENT`` (code point 769) and ``COMBINING DIAERESIS`` (code point 776) with vowels to form single code points for the Icelandic letters á, é, í, ó, ú, ý and ö, in both lower and upper case.

 In the case of abbreviations that end a sentence, the final period '.' is a separate token, and it is consequently omitted from the abbreviation token's ``txt`` field.
 A sentence ending